systematic-magic/AgingPMCtest/editorials_pdf.rst

 3.5.
 Check that reference callouts appear in linear order throughout the manuscript.
 1, 2, 3 and so on.
 Once a reference has initially been called out, it can be called out again in any order.
 For example, 1, 2, 3, 1, 2, 4 is OK.

-	If one or more references or callouts are missing or are being called out of linear order in the text, please contact author.
+	If one or more references or callouts are missing or are being called out of linear order in the text, please notify production team.

 |